Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Synthetic data simulation

+Since in the real data we expect the distribution of symptoms to be bimodal with heavier concentration around $0$, we generated the response probabilities independently from a mixture distribution $\theta_{ckj} \sim 0.9\mbox{Beta}(1, 5) + 0.1\mbox{Beta}(5, 1)$.
+We further randomly mask $30\%$ of the symptoms as missing.

+In each scenario, we fit the four versions of the proposed latent class model with $K = 10$ using the same setup of MCMC iterations as described in the main paper for the PHMRC data experiments.
+To benchmark the performance with VA algorithms used in practice, we compare these metrics with InSilicoVA, which assumes symptoms are conditionally independent.

 Figure \ref{Sfig:sim} shows the performance of the algorithms.
-For the first case, all models achieves almost perfect prediction.
-The performance of InSilicoVA drops significantly in the latter three cases where the symptoms are dependent.
-Within the four parameterizations of \nameholder{}, the single domain model with constant weight achieves better prediction accuracy in Case 2 when only prior shift exists, and the single domain model with new weights for the target domain performs slightly better in Case 3.
-Overall, the performance of the four variations of \nameholder{} are mostly comparable across the simulation scenarios, and are consistently better than InSilicoVA.
+For case (1), all models achieves almost perfect prediction.
+The performance of InSilicoVA drops significantly in the latter four cases where the symptoms are dependent.
+Overall, the performance of the four variations of \nameholder{} are consistently better than InSilicoVA.
+Within the four parameterizations of \nameholder{}, the single-domain model with constant weights achieves the best results when data are truly generated from the same domain without heterogeneity.
+Multi-domain model with domain-level mixture achieves the best performance in case (4) where the target domain consists of mixtures of latent classes from two existing domains, with overall high prediction accuracy in both metrics across all experiments.